 15. Browser Compatibility Testing

 The testing teams usually conduct Browser Compatibility Testing to test the software system’s compatibility.
-It is a sub-type of testing that is used for web applications to be checked on different types of operating systems and browsers.
+It is a sub-type of testing used for web applications to check on different operating systems and browsers.

 16. Compatibility Testing

-When a software system is required to be tested on different kinds of operating systems, application servers, hardware, databases, bandwidth, web servers, emulators, hardware peripherals, different configuration, processors, different browsers, and different versions of the browsing system, etc., compatibility testing is practiced.
+Compatibility testing is practiced when a software system is required to be tested on different operating systems, application servers, hardware, databases, bandwidth, web servers, emulators, hardware peripherals, configuration, processors, browsers, versions of the browsing system, etc.